This is a surprisingly common question.

 The answer is No, absolutely not.

-To know why, you first have to understand the difference between a variable and a python object.
+To understand why, you first have to understand the difference between a variable and a python object.

 The Difference Between a Variable and an Object